Microsoft/azure-docs.cs-cz/articles/machine-learning/service/how-to-troubleshoot-deployment.md

                                    entry_script="score.py",
                                    conda_file="myenv.yml")

-# Create a local deployment, using port 8890 for the web service endpoint
+# Create a local deployment, using port 8890 for the  endpoint
 deployment_config = LocalWebservice.deploy_configuration(port=8890)
 # Deploy the service
 service = Model.deploy(
     ws, "mymodel", [model], inference_config, deployment_config)
 # Wait for the deployment to complete
 service.wait_for_deployment(True)
-# Display the port that the web service is available on
+# Display the port that the  is available on
 print(service.port)
 ```